 So, that means that I will not get to see my love’s face for 30 days.
 I hugged him and kissed him tonight before he left and I won’t get to do that again for a whole month!
 During that month we will both be dedicating ourselves to fasting and prayer and to the Word of God.

 His battle will be to break the chains that bind him to his sin.
 He is asking God to reshape his mind.
 To use the Word and the power of the Holy Spirit to grow his conscience.
-He has spent so much time compartmentalizing his actions, learning to ignore and eventually silence that voice inside him that told him what he was doing was wrong.
+He has spent so much time compartmentalizing his actions, learning to ignore and eventually silence the voice inside him that said what he was doing was wrong.
 Lies have become such a huge part of who he is – both in telling them and believing them!
 He is believing that as he fills his mind with the truth of God’s Word those lies will lose their power and their grip on him.
 He is also going to work on serving our children (and me, indirectly) through this time which he hopes will help break down the walls of selfishness that he has built up all around him.
 He has so much work in front of him, but I am hopeful that this time of separation will serve as a motivator and not as a deterrent to pick up the weapons God has given to every believer and join the battle!
 With God’s help, he will win!

 My battle will cover several areas.
 I will, of course, be crying out to God for my love.
 I will be interceding for him constantly.
 But I will also be learning to leave him right there.
 In the hands of God.
 I will be asking God to show me if there are any areas in which I have been “co-dependent” (I really hate that term…but it is what it is) and seeking Him to show me what He wants from me.
 Above all else, I want to please Him!
 I do not want to ever make an idol of my love.
 He is part of me, God has joined us together and what God has joined together should not easily separate!
-It should hurt!
+Click To Tweet It should hurt!
 But if my love in any way takes a place in my life that belongs only to God I want to end that now!
 So that will be my prayer – that God will use this time to show me where I have not put Him in His proper place in my life.
 Finally, I am trusting God to help me as I try to help our three miracles process this horrible situation.
 I want them to look back years from now on this time as the months when their faith became their own.
-When they learned to trust God when life hurts so bad you can hardly stand it.
+Click To Tweet When they learned to trust God when life hurts so bad you can hardly stand it.
 When they learned to wait on God through the trials believing that He was working all things together for good.
 When they learned that no human will ever get it all right, and that the only One we can put our hope in is the Lord!